zupzup/blog/smart-contract-solidity/post.md

 First up, as with every other software project, we'll need some initial setup to get going.
 There are already some frameworks (of course there are...) for building DApps, which are mentioned in the resources below.
 However, in our example we will stay with a very simple setup.

-We will use [Solidity](http://solidity.readthedocs.io/en/develop/index.html) as the language for building the contract and [web3.js](https://github.com/ethereum/web3.js) for creating our frontend for interacting with the contract.
+We will use [Solidity](http://solidity.readthedocs.io/en/develop/index.html) as the language for building the contract and [web3.js](https://github.com/ethereum/web3.js) for testing and creating a simple frontend for interacting with the contract.

 Because installing dependencies is bothersome, we will also use [Docker](https://www.docker.com/) for running our local blockchain and for building our contract.
 We will use [testrpc](https://github.com/ethereumjs/testrpc) as our local blockchain, which is convenient, as Smart Contract run on Gas (money) and with testRPC it at least won't cost us any real money and all blocks are mined instantly.